canstand/compost/README.md

 ## Features

-The main differences with [Congo](https://github.com/jpanther/congo):
+- Styles are based on [Tailwind CSS](https://tailwindcss.com/docs) 3.x, and the official [Typography plugin](https://github.com/tailwindlabs/tailwindcss-typography).
+- You can build and test directly with the `hugo` command (using some of the tricks mentioned in [#8343](https://github.com/gohugoio/hugo/issues/8343)).

-- The text style is customized for the [Chinese language](https://canstand.github.io/compost/zh/posts/typography/) (automatically applied when lang is zh), which does not affect the entire site English.
+- 🌐 The article style is specially customized for the Simplified Chinese language (only applied when the lang of html is zh).
-- The Tailwind CSS JIT mode is not used.
-Therefore, you can directly use `hugo server -D` to test, the lack of which is that the build will take longer.
+- ✨ Automatically resize images with Hugo's built-in function, and add native lazy loading attr (supported by browsers)

 ## Usage